 DSC_4128

-Tokyo International Airport (RJTT / HND), commonly known as Haneda, is Japans airport.
+Tokyo International Airport (RJTT / HND), commonly known as Haneda, is Japans biggest airport.
 After the construction of Narita Airport, HND has handled mainly domestic operations for several decades.
-International services were re-introduced.
-To increase capacity, HND received its International Terminal plus a fourth runway in 2010.
+International services were re-introduced some years ago.
+To increase capacity, HND received its International Terminal (now Terminal 3) plus a fourth runway in 2010.

 As it is located within Tokyo, the airport is much easier accessible and therefore more attractive for airlines as well as travellers than Narita.
 Keikyu Railway and Tokyo Monorail link HND with several stations in Central Tokyo.
 ANA and JAL both use HND as a transfer hub for domestic and international operations, while several smaller Japanese operators link the airport with selected domestic destinations, either at own risk or on behalf of ANA/JAL.
 These operators include Air Do to Hokkaido island, Solaseed to Kyushu island and other cities in southern Japan, Starflyer and Skymark.
 International operators are the major airlines of China, Korea and southeast Asia as well as some European and American carriers.
 Good weather is common at this airport, but during the hot summer months you sometimes have to face misty conditions or heat distortion.

-Written by David Will, Hiroaki Tanaka, TRAVAIR Jeremy Denton & Maximilian Ono / Last update August 2020
+Written by David Will, Hiroaki Tanaka, Travair, Jan Seba, Jeremy Denton & Maximilian Ono.
+Last change: June 2023 (update of runway operations)

 Rating | |